MarcoliveiraV/marcoliveirav.github.io/about.md

 permalink: /about/
 ---

 Hey there!
 I'm Marco, a 25-year-old cybersecurity enthusiast from Portugal.
-My journey in tech began as a systems administrator, where I worked across Linux and Windows environments, eventually reaching the senior level.
+My journey in tech began as a systems administrator, where I worked across Linux and Windows environments.
 From there, my curiosity and drive led me to dive deep into the world of pentesting, which is where I now focus my career.

 I'm particularly passionate about web application security and infrastructure.
 Nothing quite matches the thrill of uncovering vulnerabilities and improving security for organizations.